fredshone/Mode-Share-Anomoly-Detection/README.md

 # Mode-Share-Anomoly-Detection
-Where should Transport for London focus it's Policy and Interventions?Python methods and results for an anomoly detection exercise
+Where should Transport for London focus it's Policy and Interventions?

+Python methods and results for an anomoly detection exercise.